Sluveek/ChisinauTouristAttractions/README.md

 The text sources on the first page in the "Tourist information" section are taken from:
 [this page](https://accesimobil.md/blog/chisinau-curiozitati)

 As an example, I followed the Love Running project from Codeinstitute.
-I took the social media links and added them to my priject.
+I took the social media links and added them to my project.